|Long name||Hewson Consultants Ltd / Hewson Associates|

 |Mother country||United Kingdom|

-Formed in 1983 by Andrew Hewson, the company established itself as one of Europe's most successful 8-bit game publishers of the 1980s with classic hits such as PARADROID, QUAZATRON and URIDIUM.
+Formed in 1980 by Andrew Hewson, the company established itself as one of Europe's most successful 8-bit game publishers of the 1980s with classic hits such as PARADROID, QUAZATRON and URIDIUM.
 Much of this success can be attributed to Hewson owning his own cassette duplication facility, thus being able to respond to market trends much more quickly than most publishers who relied on larger companies to duplicate their software in set volumes.
 This allowed Hewson to produce low volume original product and thus support many independent developers which produced most of the publisher's games from their own bedrooms, as it were.

-Andrew Hewson proved quite adept at discovering unknown, talented developers (e.g Andrew Braybrook/Steve Turner aka Graftgold, Raffaele Cecco, John Phillips) and forged good working relationships with them.
+Andrew Hewson proved quite adept at discovering unknown coding talents (e.g Andrew Braybrook/Steve Turner aka Graftgold, Raffaele Cecco, John Phillips) and forging good working relationships with them.
 They developed the games and he marketed them, which allowed them a great deal of creative freedom that often paid handsome dividends in the playability of games produced.
-This worked well until the late 1980s when the games industry shed its cottage industry grassroots and became more commercialised.
+This worked well until the late 1980s when the games industry shed its cottage industry grassroots and became more commercialised and corporate-like.
 Consequently, the cost of developing games rose exponentially and developers required large cash advances from publishers to maximise the chances of games being completed and published.
-This spelt disaster for a lot of small independent publishers at the time and, in the longer term, Hewson proved to be no exception in the longer term.
+This spelt disaster for a lot of small independent publishers at the time and, in the longer term, Hewson proved to be no exception.

-Unfortunately, few lessons were learnt in the late 80s transition to 16-bit machines.
-Hewson continued to churn out unremarkable 16-bit conversions of their 8-bit games, albeit charging Amiga and Atari ST owners full price for those that were only considered good enough for budget release originally on their 8-bit counterparts (e.g. SLAYER, 5TH GEAR).
+Unfortunately, few lessons were learnt in the late 80s transition to 16-bit platforms.
+Hewson continued to churn out unremarkable 16-bit conversions of their back-catalogue of 8-bit games, in some instances charging Amiga and Atari ST owners full price for games that were originally considered only good enough for budget release on their 8-bit counterparts (e.g. SLAYER, 5TH GEAR).
 In 1991, Hewson Associates closed its doors and was quickly succeeded by 21st Century Entertainment, with Andrew Hewson and a few of his management colleagues prominent among its founding members.

 |Also known as||